ossamamehmood/Recruitee/README.md

 Find your dream job here
 Various career opportunities await you.
 Find the right career and connect with companies anytime, anywhere. 🎯

+## Login Functionalities

+## Register Functionalities

+### Looking for a job
+- Show your abilities and qualities as a talent in an easy way.
+So that recruiters can see if you can be one of the candidates for a job interview.
+`Register as Seeker``R

+### Looking for a candidate
+- Recruiting candidates is indeed a challenge.
+We therefore understand that a job recruiter can require multiple job recruitment platforms.
+`Register as Company`

 ## Job Seekers
 Find and get better job opportunities according to skills and location.
 - Applicant on Job